amirulhazym/realtime-fraud-detection-api/README.md

 This project implements an end-to-end real-time fraud detection system, featuring a machine learning model (XGBoost) exposed via a scalable serverless API on AWS, and demonstrated with an interactive web UI hosted on Streamlit Community Cloud.
 The primary goal was to build a production-mimicking solution while adhering to a strict zero-cost objective by leveraging AWS Free Tier services.

 The system predicts whether a given financial transaction is fraudulent based on its features, providing both a classification and a probability score.
-This project showcases a comprehensive MLOps workflow: data preprocessing, feature engineering, model training (with SMOTE for imbalance), hyperparameter tuning (`RandomizedSearchCV`), API development (FastAPI), serverless deployment (AWS Lambda, API Gateway, SAM, ECR, S3), and building a user-friendly demonstration interface (Streamlit).
+This project establishes key foundations for an MLOps pipeline by covering data preprocessing, feature engineering, model training (XGBoost), hyperparameter tuning (RandomizedSearchCV), robust API development (FastAPI), and the deployment of a serverless model serving endpoint (AWS Lambda, API Gateway, SAM, ECR, S3), and building a user-friendly demonstration interface (Streamlit).

 **🚀 Live Demo (Streamlit Community Cloud):**
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://realtime-fraud-detection-api.streamlit.app/)